Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry: Conclusion

 \section{Conclusion}

 In this work, we established spectral gap bounds of Random--Walk Metropolis and Metropolis--adjusted Langevin algorithms for non-smooth target distributions under convexity-type assumptions.
 Our analysis is based on the isoperimetric approach, with a new close coupling condition established for both algorithms under suitable step size constraints.
-We also obtain a uniform lower bound on the acceptance rate of MALA under strong log-concavity, even in the presence of non-smoothness.
 We also provided numerical experiments to verify our theoretical results.
 Future directions include deriving optimal bounds under log-Sobolev or Poincaré inequalities; extending to other Metropolis--Hastings algorithms, including Hamiltonian Monte Carlo; and relaxing the step size constraint for MALA to achieve optimal scaling.